ATK-zk/web_development/README.md

 # EMCPapp

 ## 🌟 Overview
-EMCPapp is a web application built using **HTML, CSS, and JavaScript**, designed to provide a seamless and beautiful user experience.
+EMCPapp is a web application built using **HTML, CSS, and JavaScript** designed to provide a seamless and beautiful user experience.

 🔗 **Demo:** [Click here to view the website](https://ecmp.vercel.app)